 Note:

-(1) This form is to be completed each sc hool year prior to return of teache rs.
+(1) This form is to be completed each school year price

-(2) Results from this assessment may re n
+(2) Results from this assessment may result in memo to staff alerting the

-to te emporary changes in normal evacuation routes.
+to tem porary changes in normal evacuation routes.

 School:

+C l - l - A locus Data

-Comple eted by: Date:
+Complete ed by: Date:

-Possible Hazards Yes No Location Is any maintenance and/or repairs being done that places construction obstacles in normal evacuation routes?
+Possible Hazards Yes No Location Is any maintenance and/or repairs being done that places 165 NO Location construction obstacles in normal evacuation routes?
 Do hallways and/or doors contain glass panels?
 Are these panels of safety (tempered) glass?
 Do lockers, bookshelves and other storage units line hallways?
 Is lighting dependent on electricity rather than sunlight?
 Do building exit routes pass through arcades, canopies or porch-like structures?
 Are gas, sewer and power lines near outdoor assembly areas?